kdmayer/3D-PV-Locator/README.md

 Please ensure that *<YOUR_ABSOLUTE_PATH_TO_THE_PROJECT_REPO>* corresponds to your absolute path to the 3D-PV-Locator repo on your local machine, e.g., */Users/kevin/Projects/Active/3D-PV-Locator/* in my case.

+Note: Depending on how many tiles you want to download, you will need to adjust the memory of your Docker container with the following flag for the docker run command:

+    --memory=<memory>

 Having the docker container in interactive mode, we can now decide which pipeline steps we want to run by putting a "1" next them.

     Example: